Boksburg Information | Conference Venues Boksburg | Conference Centres | Conferences Boksburg

 Click here for Conference Centres in Boksburg

-Boksburg is now part of the Ekurhuleni Metropolitan Municipality, that includes much of the East Rand.
+Boksburg is now part of the Ekurhuleni Metropolitan Municipality that includes much of the East Rand.
+Boksburg boasts a diversified mining and industrial centre.
+It has become one of the most prominent gold-producing towns on the Witwatersrand.

 History of Boksburg

 Originally, Boksburg was laid out in 1887 to serve the surrounding gold mines, and named after the State Secretary of the South African Republic, Eduard Bok.
-The Main Reef Road linked Boksburg to all the other major mining towns on the Witwatersrand and the Angelo Hotel was used as a production post.
-A railway was built to link Boksburg to Johannesburg in 1890.
+The Main Reef Road linked Boksburg to all the other major mining towns on the Witwatersrand, and the Angelo Hotel was used as a production post.
+A railway was built to connect Boksburg to Johannesburg in 1890.

 Chris Hani, leader of the South African Communist Party and chief of staff of Umkhonto we Sizwe, the armed wing of the African National Congress (ANC), was assassinated outside his Dawn Park, Boksburg home in 1993 and is buried in the town.